CGowdy/flex-calendar/docs/product-spec.md

 5) Catch-up Planning and Forecasting
 - Define rules per date range: e.g., “On Tue/Thu do 2 days”, “On Mon do 1.5 days”.
 - Constraints: maximum per-day “load”, allowed weekdays.
-- Preview scenario and see predicted “reach-parity date” vs Abeka and final end date.
+- Preview scenario and see predicted “reach-parity date” vs the reference layer and final end date.
 - Apply scenario to commit changes (creates reflowed dates).

 6) Sick/Off Days
 - Mark one or more dates as “no school” → reflows the remaining schedule.

 7) Timeline/Dashboard
-- Shows current day vs Abeka reference day, delta (behind/ahead).
+- Shows current scheduled item vs the reference layer item, delta (behind/ahead).
 - Displays forecast end date and milestones.

 8) Export (Future)
 - ICS export of user schedule to subscribe in Google/iCal.

 9) Calendars & Tracks
-- Support multiple calendars: Abeka (reference), Holidays (non-chaining), Student A/B/C (chaining).
+- Support multiple layers: reference (linked), exceptions (independent), and any number of progress layers (linked).
 - Calendar-level setting `isChained` determines whether moves reflow subsequent entries.
 - Holidays calendar acts as an exclusion source for scheduling; its events do not reflow.